Belarusian literature: Post-war period

 After the end of the World War II, the key themes for the new Belarusian literature were war time experiences, the life of Belarusians in the Soviet Union and national history (in particular, novels by Ivan Mielež and Ivan Šamiakin).
 Since the 1960s a new theme of morality appeared in the Belarusian prose.
 Many writers have been fighting for freedom of speech for the authors (in particular, Vasil Bykaŭ and Uładzimier Karatkievič).

 There are several Belarusian authors who have left Belarus and now work in emigration (for instance, Natalla Arsieńnieva and Aleś Sałaviej).

-Among leading literary magazines of Belarus are Litaratura I mastaсtva (since 1932) and Połymia (since 1922).
+Among leading literary magazines of Belarus are Litaratura i mastactva (since 1932) and Połymia (since 1922).

 Svetlana Alexievich was awarded the 2015 Nobel Prize in Literature.

 In 2015, Belarusian investigative journalist and prose writer Svetlana Alexievich was awarded the 2015 Nobel Prize in Literature "for her polyphonic writings, a monument to suffering and courage in our time".